Lake Placid (film series): Background

-During the production of the original film, Stan Winston Studios were hired to produce the 30 feet long animatronic crocodile, which was covered in a water-resistant urethane skin and functioned underwater using waterproofed hydraulics.
+During the production of the original film, Stan Winston Studios were hired to produce the 30 foot long animatronic crocodile, which was covered in a water-resistant urethane skin and functioned underwater using waterproofed hydraulics.
 In 2014, following the re-release of the original film on Blu-ray, Daily Dead interviewed director Steve Miner about the production of the film.
 According to Miner: "The first thing I did when I got on board Lake Placid was send the script over to Stan.
 Stan went ahead and began building the main 18-20 foot croc out of pocket even before we had locked down our financing or anything like that.
 He may have spent close to a million dollars on him- it may not have been that much, but it was close.
 And that’s such a testament to Stan- I kept telling him that I didn’t even know if we were going to be making the darned movie, but he just kept moving ahead.
 What I didn’t know when I took on Lake Placid was that it had already been turned down by all the studios so when it came time to put the movie together, it was a little more challenging than I originally thought it was going to be.
 That’s when I brought in Mike Medavoy and he really got this movie done for us.
 We started making the rounds again and eventually Fox ended up picking up the movie the second time.
 Mike then brought these French investors over to Stan’s shop to see the crocodile in action and Stan finished that thing up just in the nick of time.
 It ended up working out so perfectly though because Stan had the croc working perfectly where his jaws would open and close, his eyes and head were able to move around and he could move the other parts and shake him like he was attacking something.
 That’s what ended up impressing the investors and it’s because of Stan that we were able to finance Lake Placid.
 Had it not been for him or for Mike, we wouldn’t be talking about it now".

 Films

 Lake Placid (1999)

-A group attempts to destroy a giant, 30-foot-long man-eating crocodile, which terrorizes Black Lake, Maine.
+A massive, man-eating crocodile terrorizes the small town of Black Lake in Maine.
+A group of people, including a paleontologist, a local sheriff, and a wildlife expert, are forced to work together to track down and stop the creature.
+As they uncover the mystery of the crocodile’s origins, they must confront the deadly predator and its reclusive owner, Delores Bickerman, before it claims more victims.

 Lake Placid 2 (2007)

-In the sequel to the feature film, man-eating crocodiles return to the lake as two males and one aggressive female crocodile, which is protecting her nest, wreak havoc on the locals.
+In Lake Placid 2, the offspring of the previous deadly crocodiles wreak havoc on Black Lake.
+The crocodiles, now owned by the Sadie Bickerman, terrorize a new group generation, including a game warden, his family, and a group of teenagers.